lux4rd0/weatherflow-collector/README.md

 This dashboard uses the **local-udp** collector.

-## Dashboard Variables ##
+## Multiple Devices ##

-A dashboard variable called "station_id" is used on most of the dashboards for putting names to locations.
-I switched to this because I have multiple Tempest devices, but it requires a manual update of the dashboard before using them.
-Go into the "Variables" in the Dashboard editor and modify the "station_id" variable.
-Look under Customer Options to "Values Separated by comma" and change it to reflect your Name/station_id.
+The data collector supports mulitple devices but these dashboards have been simplified to work with only a single device for simplicity.
+If you'd like a set of dashboards for mulitple devices, please let me know.

 ### Time Zone Variable

 There's also a tz variable coded to a specific location to help build some of the 12/24 hour time breaks.
-It's set to "America/Chicago" - be sure to set it to where your're located.
+It's set to "America/Chicago" - you will need to modify this to your specific time zone.

 ## Roadmap